1979 Welsh devolution referendum: Background

 Both the Scotland Act and the Wales Act contained a requirement that at least 40% of all voters back the plan.
 It had been passed as an amendment by Islington South MP George Cunningham with the backing of Bedwellty MP Neil Kinnock.

 Kinnock, the future leader of the Labour Party, called himself a "unionist".
 His stated view was that "between the mid-sixteenth century and the mid-eighteenth century Wales had practically no history at all, and even before that it was the history of rural brigands who have been ennobled by being called princes".
 He was one of six south Wales Labour MPs who opposed their own Government's plans, along with Leo Abse (Pontypool), Donald Anderson (Swansea East), Ioan Evans (Aberdare), Fred Evans (Caerphilly), and Ifor Davies (Gower).

-The government of Jim Callaghan did not have an overall majority in the House of Commons, and was therefore vulnerable to opposition from within its own ranks.
+The government of James Callaghan did not have an overall majority in the House of Commons, and was therefore vulnerable to opposition from within its own ranks.
 The Labour party was split on home rule for Wales with a vocal minority opposed.
 They considered devolution as a danger to the unity of the UK and a concession to Welsh nationalism in the wake of by-election victories by Plaid Cymru.

 The Labour Party committed itself to devolution after coming to power in the February 1974 General Election.
 It followed the findings of a Royal Commission on the Constitution under Lord Kilbrandon.
 Set up in 1969 in the wake of pressure to address growing support for independence in Scotland and Wales it delivered a split report in 1973.
 The Royal Commission recommended legislative and executive devolution to Scotland and Wales, with a minority supporting advisory Regional Councils for England.
 This plan was rejected as too bureaucratic and ill-advised in economic terms.
 New plans were brought forward by Harold Wilson's government in 1975 and 1976 which confined devolution to Scotland and Wales.

 The Scotland and Wales Bill had a difficult passage through Parliament and the government, lacking a majority to pass the plan, withdrew the legislation and introduced separate Bills for Scotland and Wales.
 Hostile Labour MPs from the north of England, Wales and Scotland combined to insist that Assemblies could only be passed if directly endorsed by voters in a post-legislative referendum.